DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/install-the-atlassian-sdk-on-a-linux-or-mac-system.md

 {{% /note %}}

-, you install the SDK on your Linux or Mac system.
+On this page, you install the SDK on your Linux or Mac system.
 You also configure your operating system to recognize the SDK commands in your environment.

 ## Step 1: Configure your environment